mpatric/tripwire/README.md

 Tripwire
 ========

-Tripwire allows node.js applications to termiante execution of scripts that block the node.js event loop.
+Tripwire allows node.js applications to terminate execution of scripts that block the node.js event loop.
 For example, you can break out from infinite loops like `while(true)`.
 This functionality is useful if you are executing untrusted code within your node.js process.

 Tripwire contains a native extension of node.js and currently supports Windows, Mac, and Linux.
 I do take contributions.